About the Fellowship Program

 PILI Fellows have a competitive edge when they start at their firms.
 While studying for the bar, they develop lawyering skills, build professional networks, and gain real world experience outside of law school.
 PILI Fellows are also connected to pro bono from the very beginning of their careers, allowing them to maintain a pro bono practice after joining their firms.

 PILI Fellows work on a wide and diverse range of issues depending on the agency where they serve.
-In addition to direct client services, PILI Fellows also do policy development and analysis, advocacy, impact litigation and more.
+In addition to direct client services, PILI Fellows also work on transactional matters such as policy development and analysis, advocacy, impact litigation and more.

 Here’s a look at the kind of work PILI Fellows have done recently:

 - worked on a direct appeal for a client on death row;